appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/kubernetes/migrate-k8s.md

       curl -o values.yaml https://bit.ly/3ETEgPT
       ```

-  3. Manually copy data from `configuration.yaml` to the section `applicationConfig` of the `values.yaml`.
+  3. Manually copy data from `configuration.yaml` to the section `applicationConfig` of the `values.yaml`(put value in the quote "" is highly recommend).

     ![Manually copy data from values.yaml file](/img/helm-values-mapping.png)